- Parents who are working, or

 You can select a state licensed center or home or an exempt provider.
 Exempt providers can include a friend or family member.
 If you want an exempt provider to be your child care provider, the provider and all members of their household over the age of 18 must be fingerprinted and a background check completed.
 The exempt provider is responsible for payment of the fingerprinting and background check.
 Child care cannot be authorized until the checks are completed.

-To find out more information and/or to apply for Child Care Assistance, please call Aspen Family Services at 303.604.1043.
-If you would like to complete the application prior to attending the Child Care Program orientation, please click on the link below.
+To find out more information and/or to apply for Child Care Assistance, please call Aspen Family Services at 303-604-1043.
+If you would like to complete the application prior to attending the Child Care Program orientation, please click on the link to the left.